Contemporary-Physicslab/Labsafety/Introduction.md

 The (negative) consequences depend on the wavelength and intensity of the radiation, the duration of the exposure and the part of the body that is exposed.
 The best-known harmful effects of exposure to electromagnetic radiation are related to the development of heat in tissue (thermal effect).
 The skin and (especially) the eyes are the organs that are most vulnerable.

 The person who builds a setup with a laser must prevent reflections of the laser light.
 There are also lasers that have an invisible beam (ultraviolet, infrared) but which can still cause damage to the eyes.
 These lasers are extra dangerous precisely because of the invisible beam.
 Make sure there is sufficient shielding.
 In addition to shielding the laser, you must also use laser safety glasses.
-Also see the extensive description on the theme [laser safety] (Lasersafety.md).
+Also see the extensive description on the theme [laser safety](#Lasersafety.md).

 ## Safety check